Patina, you (almost) always need more!

 The Weissman Foundry

-At Northeastern University’s LGTBQA+ Center and the Weissman Foundry, posters, stickers, and artifacts define a welcoming culture of diverse backgrounds, “Tea,” hanging out and making.
-By blending these four signals into a single station, both Centers say, “We are a diverse, sharing community of makers, and you are welcome here!”.
+At the Weissman Foundry, posters, stickers, and artifacts define a welcoming culture of diverse backgrounds, “Tea,” hanging out and making.
+Blending these signals into a single location defines, “We are a diverse, sharing community, and you are welcome here!”.

 Artwork: Julio Le Parc, Continuous light cylinder of the "Enlightenment Series," 1962